cau-no/junit5-testmatrix/README.md

-# testmatrix
+# Test Matrix
+Organize test data within tables

+- Make use of Testgroups and Subsets
+- File formats: xls, odf, csv
-Organize test data within tables (xls, odf, csv) and convert them to map tree, json or xml
+- Conversion into map tree, json or xml